 Five Winter Decluttering Tips:

-2. Schedule time.
+- Schedule time.
 After you’ve decided that decluttering has to happen, schedule time to do it.
-Again, I know this may sound silly, but mentally preparing yourself to do and then setting time aside to make it happen is key.
-This is a big one for me because my days are usually jam packed, but if I set aside just one hour on Saturday mornings to declutter the kitchen pantry for example, it feels a whole lot more do-able.
+Again, I know this may sound silly, but mentally preparing yourself to do it and then setting time aside to make it happen is key.
+This is a big one for me because my days are usually jam–packed, but if I set aside just one hour on Saturday mornings to declutter the kitchen pantry for example, it feels a whole lot more doable.

 Here’s a few more posts you might want to check out while you’re here: